 Williams's ads are memorable because of his extraordinary skills in directing, editing and visualising.
 Not surprisingly he has assembled an impressive tally of top advertising awards and people's choice awards, including a rarely given Best of Show gong at the Clio Awards in New York.
 Williams is still active as a freelance director.

 These days Tony Williams and wife Anna Hewgill are based in the town of Robertson, two hours south of Sydney.
 In 2013 they premiered A Place Called Robertson, a 70-minute film which celebrates life in the town.
-Later came The King Sun, both a celebration of Aussie artist John Olsen and a reflection on the passing of time.
+Later came community orchestra chronicle The Passion of Music - Steel City Strings, and The King Sun, which is both a celebration of Aussie artist John Olsen and a reflection on the passing of time.